| Macroeconomic Class Discussion Questions Answers

 current

 consumption and that acquired for economic growth.
-Functional finance
+Functional finance does not acknowledge

 that high debt may make it impossible to refinance debt at